Snider/information/whitepapers/1-network-10k-view.md

 The current internet is building on OSI-7; its limitations and inefficiencies due to the standard's age severely hinder technological development, designed when IP-Transit was not data intensive and network nodes trusted.

+The table below outlines phase 1, backwards compatible mode, in future iterations.

+As the LetherNet network connectivity deploys, requirements on the OSI-7 network will reduce, allowing E2E operations within the OSI-9 eco-system.

+LetherNet is OSI-7 compatible, allowing current IP-Transit providers to participate in the community network by charging fair rates, in line with Social Enterprise philosophies if they so wish as equal members of the network.

 # Network Layers

 | Layer | Layer Code | Layer Name                             | Network   |